ToshkaDev/mist-web/README.md

 This is the frontend application of the MiST4.0 database, a comprehensive platform for the analysis and exploration of bacterial and archaeal signal transduction systems.

-Built with modern technologies, the application delivers a modern, intuitive, and responsive user experience for biomedical researchers and bioinformaticians.
+Built with modern technologies, the application delivers an intuitive and responsive user experience for biomedical researchers and bioinformaticians.

 The web application is available at [mistdb.com](https://mistdb.com)